-&lt;sup>78 Empty Threat (2014), supra note 77, at 1 and 281-282.
+&lt;sup>78 Empty Threat (2014), supra note 77, at 1 & 281-282.
 The countries are Botswana, Cameroon, China, Democratic Republic of Congo, Kenya, Malaysia, the Philippines, Tanzania, Thailand, Uganda, and Vietnam.

-&lt;sup>79 Empty Threat (2015), supra note 77, at 1 and 491-493.
-The countries are Angola, Cambodia, Republic of the Congo, Gabon, Indonesia, Laos, Mongolia, Mozambique, Myanmar, Namibia, Pakistan, South Africa, Sri Lanka, Zambia, and Zimbabwe.
+&lt;sup>79 Empty Threat (2015), supra note 77, at 1 & 491-493.
+The countries are Angola, Cambodia, Republic of the Congo, Gabon, Indonesia, Laos, Mongolia, Mozambique, Myanmar, Namibia, Pakistan, South Africa, Sri Lanka, Zambia, and Zim-

 &lt;sup>80 Legal scholars are not alone in this.
 Social scientists learned the value of looking intently at the domestic politics and law of wildlife in critiques of the community-based natural resource management fad that swept through Africa in the 1980s and 1990s.
-See CLARK GIBSON, POLITICIANS & POACHERS: THE POLITICAL ECONOMY OF WILDLIFE POLICY IN AFRICA (1999); ROSALEEN DUFFY, KILLING FOR CONSERVATION: WILDLIFE POLICY IN ZIMBABWE (2000).
+See Clark Gibson, Politicians & Poachers: The Political Economy of Wildlife Policy in AFRICA (1999); ROSALEEN DUFFY, KILLING FOR CONSERVATION: WILDLIFE POLICY IN ZIMBABWE (2000).
 But there was little subsequent work.
-For evidence of some interest in how CITES might work domestically, though not in how it actually works in domestic courts of law, see Joni Baker, A Substantive Theory of the Relative Efficiency of Environmental Treaty Compliance Strategies: The Case of CITES, 2 JIWLP 1-45 (1999); Lye Lin-Heng, The Implementation of the Convention on International Trade in Endangered Species in Singapore, 2 JIWLP 46-63 (1999); Govindasamy Agoramoorthy & Minna Hsu, CITES Implementation Through the Wildlife Conservation Law of Taiwan, 2 JIWLP 64-68 (1999); Joel Heinen & Diwakar Chapagain, On the Expansion of Species Protection in Nepal: Advances and Pitfalls of New Efforts to Implement and Comply with CITES, 5 JIWLP 235-250 (2002); Inés Arroyo-Quiroz, Ramón Perez-Gil & Nigel Leader Williams, Developing Countries and the Implementation of CITES: The Mexican Experience, 8 JIWLP 13-49 (2005); Jerry McBeath & Jenifer Huang McBeath, Biodiversity Conservation in China: Policies and Practice, 9 JIWLP 293-317 (2006); David Wilkie et al., Can Taxation Contribute to Sustainable Management of the Bushmeat Trade?
-Evidence from Gabon and Cameroon, 9 JIWLP 335-349 (2006); Govindasamy Agoramoorthy, Enforcement Challenges of Taiwan's Wildlife Conservation and Animal Protection Laws, 12 JIWLP 190-209 (2009); Melissa Geane Lewis, CITES and Rural Livelihoods: The Role of CITES in Making Wildlife Conservation and Poverty Reduction Mutually Supportive, 12 JIWLP 248-275 (2009).

-systematically how and why wildlife and related laws work the way they do in any or all of the 26 countries covered by the reports, and other countries too, and how to achieve better outcomes for wildlife in conjunction with CITES.
+For evidence of some interest in how CITES might work domestically, though not in how it actually works in domestic courts of law, see Joni Baker, A Substantive Theory of the Relative Efficiency of Environmental domestic law is crucial for success.
+The reports are perhaps best understood as an open invitation for international legal scholars and their students to roll up their sleeves and get to work, examining even more carefully and systematically how and why wildlife and related laws work the way they do in any or all of the 26 countries covered by the reports, and other countries, too, and how to achieve better outcomes for wildlife in conjunction with CITES.

 In the interim, several important points are already in focus.
-"With few exceptions," the larger and more recent of the two reports concludes, "weaknesses exist in the principal legislation of each of the [fifteen] countries analysed...[including] significant loopholes, [substantial] variations [in] provincial implementation [as in South Africa and Pakistan], inadequate penalties, and in some cases extremely antiquated legislation or legislation...expressly contrary to the country's obligations under CITES."
-So, while much domestic legislation exists and often looks good on paper, as in Kenya and Zimbabwe, it might not be backed up by implementing regulations, as also in Mozambique.
+"With few exceptions," the larger and more recent of the two reports concludes,

+[W]eaknesses exist in the principal legislation of each of the [fifteen] countries analysed ...[including] significant loopholes, [substantial] variations [in] provincial implementation [as in South Africa and Pakistan], inadequate penalties, and in some cases extremely antiquated legislation or legislation ... expressly contrary to the country's obligations under CITES.

+So while much domestic legislation exists and often looks good on paper, as in Kenya and Zimbabwe, it might not be backed up by implementing regulations, as also in Mozambique.
 And the lack of resources and capacity for law enforcement is chronic.

 Most states, for example, cannot properly monitor the status of their wildlife.
 Borders often cannot be controlled, a telling deficiency vis-à-vis the permit and inspection system CITES tries to operate.
-And in the rare instances where prosecutions are brought and cases tried, the underlying investigative and forensic work and the observance of basic judicial process in charging violators and bringing them to trial are often so poor that judges in their discretion feel compelled to waive fines, reduce or suspend sentences, and avoid custodial sentences altogether.
+And in the rare instances when prosecutions are brought and cases tried, the underlying investigative and forensic work and the observance of basic judicial process in charging violators and bringing them to trial are often so poor that judges in their discretion feel compelled to waive fines, reduce or suspend sentences, and avoid custodial sentences altogether.
 Across the countries observed "corruption within government agencies and the court system [is] a serious problem."